marijnh/blog/_posts/2015-07-07-prosemirror.md

 Any actual modifications made to the document are captured by handling the appropriate browser events, and converted to our own representation of these modifications.
-Assuming relatively modern browses, this is easy for most types of changes.
+Assuming relatively modern browsers, this is easy for most types of changes.
 We can handle key events to capture typed text and things like backspace and enter.
 We can handle clipboard events to make copy, cut, and paste work.
 Drag and drop are also exposed through events.
 Even IME input fires